Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 General Motors Leadership

-William C. Durant's September 16, 1908 founding in Flint, the Sloan-era multi-divisional structure that became the textbook American corporate form, the bankruptcy-era CEO sequence (Wagoner → Henderson interim → Whitacre → Akerson), Mary Barra as CEO since January 15, 2014 and Chair since January 4, 2016, the current executive-officer roster after the April 20, 2026 DEF 14A, the ten-director board for the June 2, 2026 annual meeting, the combined-Chair-and-CEO model with Patricia F. Russo as Independent Lead Director, the 2009 Chapter 11 reorganization with $49.5 billion in TARP funding and the December 9, 2013 Treasury exit at a $10.5 billion taxpayer loss, the December 10, 2024 Cruise robotaxi wind-down, and the November 2023 UAW Stand-Up Strike contract.
+William C. Durant's September 16, 1908 founding in Flint, the Sloan-era multi-divisional structure that became the textbook American corporate form, the bankruptcy-era CEO sequence (Wagoner → Henderson interim → Whitacre → Akerson), Mary Barra as CEO since January 15, 2014 and Chair since January 4, 2016, the current executive-officer roster after the April 20, 2026 DEF 14A, the ten-director board elected at the June 2, 2026 annual meeting, the combined-Chair-and-CEO model with Patricia F. Russo as Independent Lead Director, the 2009 Chapter 11 reorganization with $49.5 billion in TARP funding and the December 9, 2013 Treasury exit at a $10.5 billion taxpayer loss, the December 10, 2024 Cruise robotaxi wind-down, and the November 2023 UAW Stand-Up Strike contract.
 Sourced from GM's most recent DEF 14A proxy statement filed April 20, 2026, the FY2025 10-K, and contemporaneous reporting.

 Roster row: General Motors on /orgs/.
 Sector counterpoint: Tesla Leadership — the from-scratch-AI-and-robotics-pivot pair to GM's 117-year-old multi-brand legacy.